sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst.txt

   Figure 2: Method Overloading

-The class listed in Figure 2 above has 3 methods named **mystery**.
-While the 3 methods all have the same method name, notice that either the type of the formal parameter is different, or the number of formal parameters is different.
-This is called **overloading**, since the name **mystery** is associated with more than one method body.
-The print output shown in the upper right section of Figure 2 is produced by 3 calls to mystery in the main method, which have been erased.

 .. parsonsprob:: methodargsparson
-   :numbered: left
    :adaptive:
    :noindent:

-   The main method needs 3 method calls to produce the output shown in Figure 2.
+   Figure 2 above shows a class with 3 methods named mystery.
+While the 3 methods have the same name, notice that either the type of the formal parameter or the number of formal parameters is different.
+   The print output shown in the upper right section of Figure 2 was produced by adding 3 method calls in the main method, which have been erased.
-   Drag the needed blocks from the left area into the correct order  in the right area to produce the expected output:
+   Drag the needed blocks from the left area below into the correct order  in the right area to produce the print output shown in Figure 2:
    -----
    mystery( 5 );
    =====